 Kaiser Wilhelm’s Revenge: This is the ironic term for a German law that requires freelance teachers to contribute to the German pension system.
 This 19.1 percent deduction comes out of your monthly pay as an English teacher in Germany.
 If you do not plan to retire in Germany, you can get this money back when you leave the country — but it takes effort and the usual fight with red tape.
 It is also possible in some cases to get an exemption, but that is beyond the scope of these guidelines.
 If possible, get a contract position (as an employee, not a freelancer).
 Although more difficult to get, it will save you money and give you benefits.

-Some Private Schools: Accelingua, Anglo, Berlitz, English Business, Inlingua, LSI, Wall Street Institute, and LTC.
+Some Private Schools: Arenalingua, Anglo, Berlitz, English Business, and Inlingua.
 Also see the web links below.

-Link Up: Once you’re working (or even before), become a member of your nearest English language teachers association.
+Link Up: Once you’re working (or even before), become a member of your nearest English language teachers association (ELTA).
 There are ELTA’s in Berlin, Cologne, Frankfurt, Hamburg, Munich, Stuttgart, Ulm, and other German cities, as well as for Austria and Switzerland (see links below).
-Some of the ELTA’s also offer job listings! – Don’t try to go it alone!
+The ELTA’s offer career advice and job listings! – Don’t try to go it alone!
 Be a pro.

 Berlitz Trivia: Berlitz was started in Providence, Rhode Island in 1878 by a German-born immigrant named Maximilian Berlitz (1852-1921).
-Since 2001 Berlitz International (Berlitz Language Schools) has been privately held by the Benesse Corporation in Japan.
+Known as the Berlitz Corporation since 2010, Berlitz is now a subsidiary of the Benesse Corporation in Japan.
 The publishing division was acquired by the German Langenscheidt Publishing Group in 2002.

 *See Wikipedia – EFL for more about the EFL, TESOL, etc. alphabetical soup!

-Websites: Below you will find some websites related to finding English-teaching jobs in Germany.
+Below you will find some websites related to an EFL/ESL career and finding English-teaching jobs in Germany and Europe.

 School and Institution Websites